Netatalk/netatalk/doc/manpages/man8/netatalk.8.md

 SIGTERM

-> Stop Netatalk service, AFP and CNID daemons
+> Stop the Netatalk AFP and CNID daemons.

 SIGHUP

-> Sending a *SIGHUP* will cause the AFP daemon reload its configuration file.
+> Sending a *SIGHUP* will cause the Netatalk AFP and CNID daemons to reload their configurations from *afp.conf*.

 # Files